Psycojoker/dierentheater/README.md

     mkdir dump # only once
     python manange.py runscript scrapers

-But aware that by default the parser store everypage he has encoutered in the folder dump but redownload it (for a maximum number of 2 more times) if it has problems with it.
+But aware that by default the parser store every page he has encountered in the folder dump but re-download it (for a maximum number of 2 more times) if it has problems with it.
 If you want to reset the cache simply run:

     rm dump/*